-This package is located in the Town of Bethlehem, Albany County.
+This package includes the cable route through the Town of Bethlehem, Albany County.
 The construction activities in this segment include both open trench and ductbank excavations.
 The trenches will typically be 4.5 feet in depth and 2.4 feet in width at the base.
 The open trenches will be backfilled with sand around the conduit and flowable fill above.
 The duct bank excavations will be placed in concrete with flowable fill above and with appropriate subbases, bases and asphalt pavement repair (Table 2).